microsoft/cvbp/docs/README.md

 capabilities of the repository.
 Individual command line tools are also packaged for common computer vision tasks based on a collection of pre-built computer vision models.
-These command line tools aim to be used as part of a Linux pipeline of commands to process images.
+These command line tools aim to be used as part of a Linux pipeline of image processing commands.

 Visit the github repository for this package for more details:
 <https://github.com/microsoft/cvbp>